 Facilities and Resources

 Our building is a combination of the historic and the new.
-The original two-room school house (circa 1904) has been added to three times over the past 100 years; most recently our primary pod was attached.
-We have 9 classrooms within the building and one portable.
-There is a Special Education resource room, a gymnasium, a library, a technology shop (not being used during the pandemic of 2020-21) and an art/music room (also not being used this year).
+The original two-room school house (circa 1904) has been added to three times over the past 100 years or so; most recently our primary pod was attached.
+We have 10 classrooms within the building; the portables are not used this year and will be removed.
+There is a Special Education resource room, a gymnasium, a library, a technology shop (not being used during the current pandemic) and an art/music room (also not being used yet this year).
 We have one of the largest schoolyards in the Waterloo Region District School Board!
 Our playground has two creative playground structures, a primary play area, a full size soccer field, a basketball field and a ball diamond.
 We have a lot of mature trees, a fabulous shaded bench and an outdoor classroom.
 Many of the trees on our property are beyond the century mark in age.

 In a regular school year, there are opportunities for our students to get involved in extra-curricular activities at Conestogo Public School.
 Our grade seven and eight students have been able to play on school teams, competing against students from other schools.
 Our teams have participated in Girls’ and Boys’ Volleyball.
 Junior and intermediate students were able to join a running club in the fall and spring.
 All of our students had opportunities to participate in the Forest of Reading Program.
 This book club gives students the opportunity to read fiction and non-fiction books at their own reading level.
 Many of our students take on leadership roles within our school.
 Students in grade eight volunteer as members of our Leadership group.
 Other students can become bus patrols, classroom helpers, pizza helpers, recyclers, helpers to Kindergarten students getting on the right bus daily and take on other jobs within the school.